 To provide for shareholders a high level of income, together with growth of both income and capital from a portfolio of investments substantially invested in UK Equities

-In this webcast, Ed Beal gives an update on a wide range of subjects including performance, analysis of the listed equity in the portfolio, the twenty largest investments and an outlook for the Trust.
+In this webcast, Ed Beal gives an update on a wide range of subjects including performance, a sector breakdown, the twenty largest investments and an outlook for the Trust.